Howard C. Rather papers

 Permission to publish material from this collection must be obtained from University Archives & Historical Collections, Michigan State University.

 Howard Christian Rather was born to Henry Robert and Mary Ann Rather on September 17, 1895, in Bay Port, Michigan.
-He received a Bachelor of Science degree in Agriculture from Michigan Agricultural College (now Michigan State University) in 1917.
-From 1917 to 1919 he served as 2nd.
-Lt.
-Field Artillery, United States Army, with the American Expeditionary Force France, 26th and 80th Divisions.
-He received an honorable discharge and in June 1922 he was married to Emilie McKnight (died August 1923).
-He was married again on October 23, 1926 to Hazel Cobb.
+He received a Bachelor of Science degree in agriculture from Michigan Agricultural College (now Michigan State University) in 1917.
+From 1917 to 1919 he served as a Second Lieutenant, Field Artillery, United States Army, with the American Expeditionary Forces France, 26th and 80th Divisions.
+He was honorably discharged.
+In June 1922 he married Emilie McKnight (died August 1923).
+He married again on October 23, 1926 to Hazel Cobb.
 This second marriage saw the birth of a son, Henry Lee Rather.

 0.75 Cubic Feet

 Donor(s) have transferred any applicable copyright to Michigan State University but the collection may contain third-party materials for which copyright was not transferred.
 Copyright restrictions may apply.
 Property Rights: Michigan State University.

 Changed record group from 00169 to UA 17.442 to reflect Rather's connection to Michigan State University.
 M. Badgley Malone, January 2020.

 - D. Gilmore

 - December 1992

 - Describing Archives: A Content Standard